ngeeyonglim/IIG-RL-Benchmark/README.md

 python head2head/head2head_eval.py --agents-yaml path/to/example.yaml --save-dir <save-dir>
 ```

-This command will kick off head2head evaluation for the agents listed in the eval `yaml` using the `dh3` library.
+This command will kick off head2head evaluation for the agents listed in the eval `yaml` using the `eas` library.